itsalfredakku/rxops-uikit/archive/showcase/ENHANCEMENT_PLAN.md

    - [ ] Implement lazy loading where appropriate

 #### Success Criteria:
-- [ ] All content is healthcare-focused and realistic
+- [ ] All content is Medical industry-focused and realistic
 - [ ] Smooth animations and interactions
 - [ ] Optimized performance